FilipHertzman/FilipHertzman/README.md

 #  Filip Hertzman 

-### A passionate iOS Developer with a growing passion for SwiftUI and psychology-driven UX design.
+### iOS Developer with a growing passion for SwiftUI and psychology-driven UX design.

 *  I'm currently learning SwifUI